Davisville Village: Demographics

 Davisville is serviced by two TTC subway stations, Davisville and Eglinton station on the Yonge-University line.
 It also has regular bus service on Eglinton Ave.
 E. and Bayview Ave.
 The easy access to public transportation and the proximity to the Downtown core, results in a higher percentage of residents using public transit and self-propulsion (walking/biking).
 Davisville's transportation mode shows that 46.5% of residents use public transit and 11.9% walked or biked to their destination, compared to the City of Toronto's transportation mode which shows that only 34.4% of residents use public transit and 8.8% walk or bike.
 The 2006 census data also shows that Davisville neighbourhood has a lower percentage of vehicle users than the city of Toronto.
 40.1% of residents in Davisville use car, trucks, vans, and/or motorcycles to get to their destination compared to Toronto's 55.8%.

 Real estate

 Like many of Toronto's neighbourhoods, the real estate market in Davisville has undergone incredible growth over the past several years.
 Davisville has actually outperformed the Toronto real estate market in general in 2015 and thus far in 2016.
 The average price of a detached home is now $1,365,749, an increase of 16% over 2015.
 This is attributed to the neighbourhood's schools, proximity to transportation and the amount shopping and restaurants available.

 Divisions

+Davisville Village and its neighbour to the east, Leaside, are usually seen as being a part of the same neighbourhood.
 The city of Toronto assigns the Davisville Village into two official neighbourhoods: